AFT Public Employees Professional Issues Conference 2025

 Organizing for Mass Mobilization

 Turbulent times often result in an increased necessity and demand for mass mobilizations by our union, our members and our allies both in our communities and at the national level.
-To effectively resist attacks on our democracy, democratic institutions and economy and to organize working people and strengthen our communities, in this program, participants will learn best practices for building a massive force through demonstrations, rallies, marches, door knocking, social media campaigns, elections and non-violent civil disobedience, other direct-action tactics and self-protection strategies.
+To effectively resist attacks on our democracy, democratic institutions and economy, and to organize working people and strengthen our communities, in this workshop, participants will learn best practices for demonstrations, rallies, marches, door knocking, social media campaigns, elections, nonviolent direct-action tactics and self-protection strategies.

 Direct Action, Direct Care: A Street Medic Workshop

-In moments of collective action, whether at protests, marches, or acts of civil disobedience, ensuring the health and safety of participants is crucial.
-Direct Action, Direct Care is a 3-hour hands-on workshop designed to equip activists, organizers, and street medics with the essential skills to provide emergency medical care in high-stress environments.
+In moments of collective action, whether at protests, marches or nonviolent direct-action events, ensuring the health and safety of participants is crucial.
+This session is a three-hour hands-on workshop designed to equip activists, organizers and street medics with the essential skills to provide emergency medical care in high-stress environments.

 This workshop will share innovative ways AFT affiliates can organize and activate members around their pension investments, including:

-1. Popular education strategies for training members on the power of pensions, how pensions are invested and the importance of protecting our pensions
+• Popular education strategies for training members on the power of pensions, how pensions are invested and the importance of protecting our pensions;

-2. Connecting pension fights to our current political moment
+• Connecting pension fights to our current political moment; and

-Too often union meetings default to simply an exchange of information.
-They can become perfunctory and thus missed opportunities to build power.
-When approached differently, however, union meetings can be an effective organizing opportunity to engage and invigorate members and give members mobilize and engage with our union and communities.
+All too often, union meetings default to simply an exchange of information.
+They can become perfunctory and thus miss opportunities to build power.
+When approached differently, however, union meetings can be an effective organizing opportunity to engage and invigorate members and give them an opportunity to mobilize and become active in the union and our communities.
 Learn more about how you can use your union meetings to empower members and build our union.

 We care, we fight, we show up, we lead.
-As union leaders you have the tremendous ability and power to make a difference in the lives of our members and the communities that we serve.
-And as we face extreme challenges today that few could have imagined, it is more important than ever that our union realize our power, build our power and use our power to confront these challenges.
-We will examine and discuss how we as leaders build power within our unions and then how we use that power to, as AFT president Randi Weingarten has said, “fight forward and fight back.”
+As union leaders you have the tremendous ability and power to make a difference in the lives of our members and the communities we serve.
+As we face extreme challenges today that few could have imagined, it is more important than ever that our union realize our power, build our power and use our power to confront these challenges.
+We will examine and discuss how we as leaders build power within our unions and then how we use that power to, as AFT President Randi Weingarten says, “fight forward and fight back.”

 Identifying Our Preferred Behaviors and Working with Others

-Identifying our preferred behaviors and the preferred behaviors of those we work with can give us insights into ways in which we can more effectively communicate with each other while building a culture of teamwork and collaboration.
+Identifying our preferred behaviors and the preferred behaviors of the people we work with can give us insights into ways in which we can more effectively communicate with each other, while building a culture of teamwork and collaboration.
 This workshop provides an opportunity to delve into your workstyle preferences and what drives your behavior choices in different situations.
-We also will have an opportunity to explore how we can more effectively work with those who have different worksite behaviors from our own.
-You will leave this workshop with a number of ideas as to how to build teamwork, become more effective at delegating and checking-in and, in general, engage more productively with your colleagues.
+We also will have an opportunity to explore how we can more effectively work with people whose work-site behaviors are different from our own.
+You will leave this workshop with ideas about how to build teamwork, become more effective at delegating and checking in, and, in general, engage more productively with your colleagues.

-Too many leaders do not take an opportunity to pause and reflect on how they manage what is perhaps our most important, precious and fleeting resource: TIME.
+Too many leaders do not take an opportunity to pause and reflect on how they manage what is perhaps our most important, precious and fleeting resource: time.
 Looking at how we spend our time, and then practicing and planning time management skills can make our increasingly frenetic work more effective and efficient.
-Learn more about the tips and techniques you can use to more effectively manage your time – allowing for taking care of your work and taking care of yourself.
+Learn tips and techniques you can use to more effectively manage your time—allowing you to take care of both your work and yourself.

 Agenda